nstbayless/CV1-controls/README.md

 The inertia data is stored in the same byte as the current subweapon (but using the high bits instead of the low bits).
 As a result, romhacks which have custom asm relating to the current subweapon are likely to be incompatible with this hack.
 If you are determined to add compatability yourself, please look at `weight.asm` to understand how subweapon code in the standard version was modified to be compatbile.

+### PRG0 and PRG1

+`prg0` and `prg1` only matters if inertia is enabled.
+Some ROMs are PRG0, and some are PRG1.
+If you are unsure which version your ROM is, you can check the hash of your ROM and compare it with the ROM information below.
+The [ROM Hasher](https://www.romhacking.net/utilities/1002/) tool is useful for this.

 ### Base ROM

-Regardless of whether your ROM is prg0 or prg1, if you intending to use this hack with a standard Castlevania game which has no level modifications, use the standard/untagged base configuration available in the root directory of the hack distribution
+If you intending to use this hack with a standard Castlevania game which has no level modifications, use the standard/untagged base configurations available in the root directory of the hack distribution
-(e.g. `cv1-controls-catch-vcancel-inertia.ips`).
+(e.g. `cv1-controls-catch-vcancel.ips`).

 Compatability with other hacks (see the "patches-for-other-hacks/" directory):
 - `hack`: compatible with most hacks including *Ultimate Castlevania*, *Orchestra of Despair*, *Blood Moon* and *Castlevania Retold*, *Chorus of Mysteries*, *Overflow Darkness*, *Prelude of Darkness*.
 Most hacks are likely to be compatible with this version.
 If you're just using a graphics hack, you should use the standard patches available in the root directory instead.